Kyuuhachi/Aureole/guide/src/movement.md

 your code!
 In this case, it is here to be a reference for the second line of code.

 Now, for the second line of code, we've changed the second parameter, the X position.
-As we've decreased the X position, we should expect our character, Estelle, to move further down the X axis.
+As we've decreased the X position, we should expect our character, Estelle, to move in some direction.
 Let's see what happens!

 ![After the dialogue, Estelle moves slightly to the top left, and faces toward the top right.](./img/movement1.webp)

 As expected, Estelle has moved!
-More specifically, Estelle has moved up to the top-left and has rotated to face the top right.
-This indicates to us that moving downward along the X-axis corresponds to moving towards the top-left.
+More specifically, Estelle has moved up to the top left and has rotated to face the top right.
+This indicates to us that negative X points to the top left.
 0° rotation corresponds to looking at the top right.
 This will be useful to keep in mind!

 Next, let's modify the second line of code again.
 We'll change the X-position back to what it was before, and we'll change the Z position to a lower value.